Writing academic papers is important

 I personally find it very helpful to finish a draft, and then lay it aside for a little while.
 Coming at it with fresh eyes helps me see the problems and understand the solutions much better.

-Most papers will follow a rather set pattern:
+Most papers will follow a rather set pattern or structure:

 - Introduction and rationale.
 Here, you should set out your reasons for doing the research and identifiy the key unknowns.
 You should have identified these already before starting your research project (see Research Design).